devangsaxena/Auto-Complete-And-Auto-Suggest/README.md

 # Tourism-Lookup-India

-### -> Developed a Tourism Website which provides users a list of all the famous places of India based on a particular state.
+### -> Developed a Tourism Website which provides users a list of all the famous places in India of a particular state.

 ### -> Implemented the auto-suggest feature using Advance Data Structure Trie in Javascript.